Santa Fe, New Mexico is America’s Paris

 Why You Must Visit Santa Fe, New Mexico!

 This is for my New York City ‘peeps’ for whom a vacation in Europe is considered, well, the only true vacation.
 Santa Fe, New Mexico, in our southwestern backyard, has everything that you visit Europe’s most beautiful cities for!
 When you think of art and culture, what world class destination comes to mind?
 Paris!
 Well, I make the bold assertion that for art and culture, Santa Fe is America’s Paris!
 Consider the following reasons why:

 Santa Fe, A City Suffused With History & Culture

 What makes great European cities like Paris a rich travel experience is the culture and history they wear with a timeless sense of style.
 The same can be said for Santa Fe, New Mexico.
 Santa Fe is the oldest capital city in North America and the oldest European community west of the Mississippi.

 This amalgam of Native American and Spanish cultures, born of struggle and conquest, gives Santa Fe a rich cultural vein that feeds its architecture, art and food.
 No other city in America is so keenly shaped by its history and cultural heritage.
-Like Europe’s oldest cities, Santa Fe’s history adorns its appearance.
+Like Europe’s oldest cities, Santa Fe’s history adorns and defines its appearance.